What Makes FEARLESS Different?

-You will learn to understand the root causes of all unwanted behaviour & how simply it can be redirected instead of corrected.
-Having this wisdom will lead to the understanding of how to be pro-active & prevent unwanted behaviour completely.
+We will learn to understand the root causes of all unwanted behaviour & how simply it can be redirected instead of corrected.
+Having this wisdom will lead to the understanding of how to be proactive & prevent unwanted behaviour completely.

 Method Planning -

-Creating a list of what you want to teach & the steps to accomplish these goals.
+Creating a list of what we want to teach & how to carry out the steps to accomplish these goals.

 Process Planning -

 Replacing these habits & beliefs to be in the flow of the moment with our horse.
 Eliminating steps to be memorized & sequence of order.